 If a utility desires to use an alternative determination of Tranches not reflecting 25 homogenous risk profiles based on LoRE and CoRE, or they wish to use a percentile ranking approach that would result in more than 25 reporting Tranches, the utility must submit a White Paper describing their preferred method for determining Tranches and relevant workpapers to SPD no later than 45 days before their first pre-RAMP workshop and must serve the White Paper to the service list of R.20-07-013 or a successor proceeding as well as the service list of the utility's most recent RAMP application proceeding no later than 45 days before their first pre-RAMP workshop.
+Staff and Parties may provide input on the IOU's White Paper within the 21 days from the submittal.
 The utility must also include the White Paper in its RAMP filing, clearly indicating any changes to the previously served version.
 An IOU may submit this White Paper without prejudice to the right of parties to the RAMP or GRC to challenge such alternative determination of tranches.